intenseye/overhead_object_projector/README.md

 bounding boxes and the projection points of the objects (i.e., bbox_dev, proj_dev, both_dev, no_dev).

-- In addition to the provided one, a new simulation based datasets can be generated using the abilities of this repository.
-Please see **Data Sample Generation** section for detailed explanations.
+- In addition to the provided dataset, this repository offers the capability to create new simulation-based datasets.
+For a detailed explanation, refer to the **Data Sample Generation** section.

 ### CraneIntenseye
 - The CraneIntenseye dataset consists of two sets, where the inputs are obtained from actual cameras on facilities.The